Ivan Ilyin: Fascism

 A number of Ilyin's works (including those written after the Italian and German defeats in 1945) advocated fascism.
 "Italian fascism expressed in its own, Roman way the things that Russia had for centuries been standing on," he wrote in 1948.
 A year later Roman Gul accused Ilyin of antisemitism: "I still have among the clippings your pro-Hitler article where you recommend the Russians not to look at Hitlerism "through the eyes of Jews" and sing the praises of this movement!"
 Ilyin would describe Nazis as those who had "walked the path of Anti-Christ."

 According to Timothy D. Snyder, Ilyin's ideas are a hodgepodge of German idealism, psychoanalysis, Italian fascism, and Christianity.
 Some of his work has a rambling and commonsensical character, and it is easy to find tensions and contradictions.
 Attempts to identify him as 'Putin's philosopher' by citing selective quotations from Ilyin are usually misleading.

 Paul Valliere, professor of Religion, at Butler University, wrote "Like Hegel, Ilyin was a statist and a monarchist, but to deny that liberal values occupied a central place in his political thought is a mistake.
-For the same reason, it is a mistake to call Ilyin a "fascist philosopher."
+For the same reason, it is a mistake to call Ilyin a "fascist philosopher".
 Ilyin's thought never manifested such signal features of fascism as populism, totalitarianism, racism, anti-Semitism, thuggery, or the politics of hysteria.
 One may criticize Ilyin severely for not recognizing the catastrophic vices of fascism from the start."
 After the attack on Milyukov and Nabokov in 1922 he warned Struve against the extreme Markov.

 Paul Robinson (University of Ottawa Faculty of Social Sciences), the author of the book "Russian Conservatism", points out if you want to find a fascist Ilyin, you can.
 But if you want to find a liberal one, you can do that too.
 Ilyin considered that fascism had some positive characteristics, as well as some negative ones, but to be a Western European ideology and as such inappropriate for Russia.

+David G. Lewis argues against such view: